ParabYash/DataPrep-AutoML-Study/README.md

 ### Project Structure
 The repository is organized into the following sections:

+#### Data Description
+The datasets used in this project include synthetic and real-world data, tailored for:

+- Decision Trees: Binary classification tasks.
+- Neural Networks: Regression tasks.
+The datasets are processed to demonstrate the application of various preprocessing techniques and their impact on model performance.

 #### Data Preprocessing and Feature Engineering:

 - Handling missing values.